vandsh/vandsh.github.io/_posts/2026-05-24-spotify-pifm-radio.md

 - [**`PiFmAdv`**](https://github.com/miegl/PiFmAdv): The absolute madlad software that turns a GPIO pin into an FM transmitter.
 Perfectly legal at low power for personal use.
 Don't ask me about higher power.
 - **ALSA Loopback**: A virtual audio device that lets `spotifyd` play into one end and `PiFmAdv` read out the other.
 The audio pipe that holds this whole thing together.

-## Spotifyd: Headless Spotify Without the Self-Harm
+## Spotifyd: Headless Spotify Without Questioning Sanity

 Spotifyd is written in Rust.
 You could compile it from source on a Pi Zero 2W.
 You could also watch paint dry while your CPU screams.
 Don't do that.
 Just head to the [spotifyd releases page](https://github.com/Spotifyd/spotifyd/releases) and grab the pre-built ARM binary.
 Drop it in place and move on with your life: